 The Window of Tolerance: The Full Picture

 We all experience moments where we feel challenged to keep our cool.
 Unexpected situations have the potential to take you out of your comfort zone.
 Certain people or places can make you feel uneasy, even if you’re not sure why.
-Your ability to handle these ups and downs while maintaining a sense of control and relative calm is called your window of tolerance.
+Your capacity to handle these ups and downs while maintaining a sense of control and relative calm is called your window of tolerance.
 The “window of tolerance” is a term coined by Dr. Dan Siegel, a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindful Awareness Research Center at UCLA.
 The term “window of tolerance” refers to a person’s ability to adapt to changing circumstances and emotions while remaining balanced, calm, and alert.
-This ability can can change depending on experiences of chronic/traumatic stress, adverse childhood experiences, and unmet attachment needs.
+This ability can can change depending on experiences of chronic/traumatic stress, adverse childhood experiences, unmet attachment needs, or institutionalized racism/sexism (from now on I’ll just say “trauma”).
 It can even change from day to day or situation to situation.
 A powerful tool for awareness and healing, the window of tolerance model is applicable to a wide array of people and experiences, and transfers well across philosophical lines from clinical psychology to polyvagal theory and yogic Samkhya philosophy.

 However, windows of tolerance only come in what I call “custom sizes.”
 Just as no two people are the same, neither are their experiences or their nervous systems.
-When people experience traumatic or chronic stress due to adverse events, childhood experiences, unmet attachment needs, or institutionalized racism and sexism (from now on I’ll just say “trauma”), it can become difficult to maintain a sense of personal safety, control, and calm.
+When people experience traumatic or chronic stress, it can become difficult to maintain a sense of personal safety, control, and calm.
 For people like this, the window of tolerance would be quite small.
 Past experiences often prime people’s nervous systems to react disproportionately to the situation at hand because after trauma, essentially, the “on” switch for the stress response becomes very sensitive.
-When we leave our window of tolerance, the prefrontal cortex is bypassed and our brain operates solely in survival mode.
-In this condition, rational thinking is not possible, everything aside from survival is secondary, and feelings or actions are out of proportion to the situation at hand.
+In our bodies, we feel the same way we did when the traumatic events occurred, even if we’re not consciously aware of it.
+When we leave our window of tolerance, we can become dysregulated (starting to feel uncomfortable), or even fully triggered (no longer in control).
+When we’re triggered, the prefrontal cortex is bypassed and our brain operates solely in survival mode.
+In this condition, thinking becomes irrational, everything aside from survival is secondary, and feelings or actions are out of proportion to the situation at hand.

 Dysregulation 😟

 As a person drifts away from their calm, alert, resilient state, they go into a state of dysregulation.
 This can be a feeling of agitation, irritation, anxiety, feeling revved up, or angry.
-On the other hand, dysregulation can also feel like you’re beginning to shut down, feeling a little spacey or sluggish.
-In dysregulation, a person’s nervous system has not been fully activated yet and they’re still in control.
+On the other hand, dysregulation can also feel like you’re beginning to shut down, feeling blank or sluggish.
+In dysregulation, a person’s nervous system has not been fully activated yet and they’re still mostly in control of their behavior.
 Dysregulation is a middle-zone between alert calmness and loss of control.
 Occasionally people find that they are chronically dysregulated and that they’ve actually been living outside of their window of tolerance for quite a long time.
 This can mean they’ve been staying in a state of heightened reactivity, a state of being shut down, or alternating between the two.
-When this happens, it’s common and understandable for people to seek to feel okay with coping mechanisms that end up causing more harm, such as substance misuse, thrill seeking, codependent relationships, etc.
+When we’re chronically dysregulated, it’s common and understandable that many of us to seek to feel okay with coping mechanisms that end up causing more harm, such as substance misuse, thrill seeking, codependent relationships, etc.

 Hyper- and Hypo- Arousal 🤯

 The window of tolerance represents the optimal level of nervous system arousal.
 As we move away from the window and into dysregulation, we’re headed for either hyperarousal or hypoarousal.
-In both of these states, there's a sense of being completely out of control.
-A person may report a sense of splitting away from themselves, saying something like, “It’s like I was watching it happen from the background and I knew I didn’t have to act that way, but I couldn’t stop it either.”
+In both of these states, there's a sense of not being one’s self.
+A person may report a sense of splitting away from themselves, either not being able to control their behavior or being completely unaware of it.

 Polyvagal Theory